Search form

 Board Members - Office Bearers

-Paul Nelson (Treasurer)
+Paul Nelson (Vice Chair)

 Paul is a retired managing director who lives in Dunblane.
 He was educated at Queens University of Belfast and spent his career in a variety of commercial businesses.
 Paul has a broad range of skills in management and negotiation and also has a strong history of community and voluntary work, notably as a local councillor, business advisor to the Scotland Office, working on a school board and various professional associations, and making tea at Dunblane Memory cafe.